-Acadian Asset Management is a financial advisor firm with more than 100 financial advisors managing more than $101 billion in client assets.
-Its headquarters are located in Boston, but you’ll find secondary branches in London, Singapore, Sydney and Tokyo.
+Acadian Asset Management is a financial advisor firm with a large team of on-staff financial advisors managing billions in client assets.
+Its headquarters are located in Boston, but you’ll find secondary branches in London, Singapore and Sydney.
 The fee-based firm only works with institutional clients, meaning it does not offer services for individuals.
 It also runs its own investment funds, including hedge funds.

 Acadian Asset Management Background

 Acadian Asset Management has been providing investment advice since 1986.
-According to the firm’s Form ADV, “BrightSphere Affiliate Holdings, LLC, part of the BrightSphere group (formerly known as Old Mutual or OMAM), owns 100% of the Class A (voting) interest of Acadian while an Acadian Key Employee Limited Partnership (“Acadian KELP LP”) owns 100% of the Class B interest which provides financial participation in the profitability of the firm.
+According to the firm’s Form ADV, “BrightSphere Affiliate Holdings, LLC, part of the BrightSphere group owns 100% of the Class A (voting) interest of Acadian while an Acadian Key Employee Limited Partnership (“Acadian KELP LP”) owns 100% of the Class B interest which provides financial participation in the profitability of the firm.
 The Acadian KELP LP is comprised of the majority of senior staff and senior investment team members.”

-The firm employs a total of 117 advisors, some of whom have earned advisory certifications such as chartered financial analyst (CFA) and chartered alternative investment analyst (CAIA).
+The firm employs many advisors, some of whom have earned advisory certifications such as chartered financial analyst (CFA) and chartered alternative investment analyst (CAIA).

-Acadian Asset Management works with around 300 clients, roughly a third of which are pooled investment vehicles.
+Acadian Asset Management works with over 300 clients, roughly a third of which are its own investment funds.
 The firm also manages assets for investment companies, pension and profit-sharing plans, charitable organizations, government entities, sovereign wealth funds, corporations, foreign retirement plans and Taft-Hartley plans.
 Acadian currently doesn’t have any individual clients.

-Acadian Asset Management generally requires a minimum account size of $100 million for separately managed accounts, although it may decide to accept smaller accounts at its discretion.
+Acadian Asset Management generally requires a minimum account size of $100 million for separately managed accounts (SMAs), although it may decide to accept smaller accounts at its discretion.
 For those interested in investing in a fund that Acadian advises, minimum investment amounts can vary.
 You can find these minimums in the funds’ prospectuses.